ay-ka/practice/README.md

 main goal is to classify dataset provide SVHN through these 2 models and get accuracy higher than specified limit on <b>Test</b> data

+⭐ there is file inside src/SVHN-Classification-CapstoneProject.pdf which all result and methods to build models are put in tha

 <p align="right">(<a href="#top">back to top</a>)</p>